 - Radon.
 A natural gas in rocks and dirt that can become trapped in your home or workplace.
 An estimated 1 in 15 American homes have high levels of radon.

 - Workplace chemicals.
 Asbestos, arsenic, diesel fumes, silica and chromium in the workplace can increase lung cancer risk.

 - For your first visit, you will be directed to the multidisciplinary clinic on the first floor of the Whitney-Hendrickson Building.
 Directions to the Whitney-Hendrickson Building.

-- After registering at the front desk, a receptionist will help guide you through your appointment.
+- You can register at the front desk or registration area, where a Markey team member will help guide you through your appointment.

 - Please remember to bring your patient packet with the completed forms.
 These items will help your doctor learn more about your case and determine the best plan for your care.

 - To meet our patient needs, UK HealthCare accepts many forms of insurance.